 Employees are more likely to stay engaged and committed to a workplace if they feel they are being heard, so transparent communication is crucial.

 But asking for feedback is just the first step.
 You also need to acknowledge the feedback you’ve received, and illustrate what you’ll be doing with that feedback.
 Be transparent about the feedback you’re acting on, why you might not be acting on other aspects of feedback.
-Asking for feedback allows your employees to feel they have a say in the direction and culture of the company.
+Asking for feedback allows your employees to feel they have a say in the direction of the company, as well as company culture.

 Mentoring

-There are many ways to improve employee engagement, from compensation increases to improved benefits.
-But, one of the most significant ways to improve employee engagement is to invest in education and development.
+There are many ways to improve your employee engagement strategies, from compensation increases to improved benefits.
+But, one of the most significant ways to improve your employee engagement plan is to invest in education and development.
 Establishing a mentoring program is a cost-effective way to improve employee engagement.
 In fact, more than 71% of Fortune 500 companies offer corporate mentoring programs.

-Mentoring can help improve employee engagement by solving challenges related to inclusion, development and support:
+Mentoring can help increase employee engagement levels by solving challenges related to inclusion, development and support:

 - Inclusion: Promotes open communication, improves collaboration and increases interaction across all demographics within your organization.